CKX-TV: History

 On April 30, 2009, Shaw Communications announced it would purchase CKX, along with two of CTV's A stations (CHWI in Windsor, Ontario and CKNX in Wingham, Ontario) from CTVgm for a dollar each.
 However, it was reported on June 30 that Shaw had backed out of the deal.
 Instead, on July 16, CTV announced that Bluepoint Investment Corporation, a new company owned by media veteran Bruce Claassen, would buy CKX for a dollar.
 The deal was planned to close by December 31, 2009, pending CRTC approval.
 Bluepoint intended to keep at least some CBC programming, though CKX was still a full CBC affiliate after August 31.

 This CTVglobemedia slide was the last message to air on CKX-TV before going off the air on October 2, 2009.
 A black screen aired on CKX until the transmitters were shut off.

 Graphic after CKX's 6 PM newscast on CKX and announcing the closure of CKX-TV, on ckxtv.com, on October 2, 2009.

 However, Bluepoint pulled out of the sale on October 1, citing inability to get satellite coverage.
 As a result, CTV shut the station down the next day, after its 6 p.m. newscast, bringing the station to show a screen thanking viewers for several hours.
 The last image televised on CKX-TV before going to black was the corporate logo and copyright notice for CTVglobemedia.
-The station's website, ckxtv.com, also switched to a slate, thanking viewers and directing them to localtvmatters.ca and redirecting to the Bravo Canada website, to learn about CTV's position that local television was being endangered.
+The station's website, ckxtv.com, also switched to a slate, thanking viewers and directing them to localtvmatters.ca, to learn about CTV's position that local television was being endangered.
+That website would later redirect to the Bravo Canada website in 2012.

 The station was the second major TV station in Canada to have gone dark since 1977 (when CFVO-TV in Hull, Quebec left the air; all other defunct stations in Canada became repeaters of other stations almost seamlessly), the other being CHCA-TV in Red Deer, Alberta, closing about one month before CKX.
 The station's license was still active after the station's closure, although CHCA's license was revoked in December 2009, and CFVO-TV's license was transferred to Radio-Quebec (now Télé-Québec) as that station later became CIVO-TV.
 The Access Alberta stations CIAN-DT and CJAL-DT went dark on August 31, 2011.
 Two months later, it was Quebecor-owned CKXT-TV, which went dark on November 1, 2011.

 By the time the CBC closed down its network of rebroadcasters on July 31, 2012, the network never reestablished an over-the-air presence in Brandon.

 Digital television

 Before its closure in 2009, CKX had not begun broadcasting in digital on its allocated channel 49.

-Had the station remained on the air, after the phaseout of analogue television in Canada on August 31, 2011, CKX-DT was to remain on 49.
-With the use of PSIP, television receivers would have displayed CKX-DT's virtual channel as 5.
+Had the station remained on the air, after the phaseout of analog television in Canada on August 31, 2011, CKX-DT was to remain on channel 49, using virtual channel 5.
 Following the station's closedown, the allocations for its analog and digital frequencies became open for future stations.